 After getting the ticket, you just register here with the staff.
 If you didn’t buy the ticket, you will have to walk back and forth for half a KM (500 Meters) to buy ticket from the Park entrance.

-They also have locker service, but it’s not necessary for indoor bathtub users.
+They also have locker service (RM5.00 per day, with effect from 1 Jan 2023), but it’s not necessary for indoor bathtub users.
 It’s meant for bathers in open bath area.

 Show the staff your Enclosed Bathtub ticket and they will bring you to one of these cabins for indoor bathtubs.

 Above: the interior of Indoor / Enclosed bathtubs cabin.
 There is a toilet cum shower room, ceiling fan, two benches and two bath tubs.